 The journey from Yosemite to the coast featured some fun random spots, such as almond farms and beautiful horses and foals!

 We finally made it to the coast, with the first stop being to settle in at San Francisco.
 We spent a lot of time exploring the Golden Gate Bridge from all different angles, as well as driving south a couple of hours to explore the stunning Highway One coastline.
-Both of those locations will get their own blog post, being two of the six main spots on this trip (links below when those are live).
+Both of those locations have earned get their own blog posts (links below), being two of the six main spots on this trip.

-We then journeyed north along the coast to explore the Redwoods (main destination #5 also getting its own full blog in the future).
+We then journeyed north along the coast to explore the Redwoods.
 Here are my four favorite shots from each of these three main locations:

-However, across these five days there were some other spots worth highlighting.
-Three, in fact:
+Across these five days there were several other spots worth highlighting other than my three main stops.
+Three others, in fact:

 This was the first shipwreck I have photographed, and I was not disappointed!
 It is just resting behind some houses at the Point Reyes National Shoreline, begging to be photographed.
 This was our first stop as we journeyed north from San Francisco towards the Redwoods.
 View in 360!